-New residential development should include, where appropriate, accessible and useable public parks and open spaces in a variety of scales and types.
+The natural environment should be preserved as a community amenity.
+This does not preclude development, but new development should be sensitively designed to protect natural features such as streams and wooded areas.
+Specifically, new residential development should include, where appropriate, accessible and useable public parks and open spaces in a variety of scales and types, integrating natural areas wherever possible.